-Hailing originally from Nagasaki, Japan, Keita Ogawa is Grammy Award winner (as Snarky puppy member) and one of the most versatile and sought-after percussionist and drummer in New York City.
-He started his music career on drum set at the age of 15.
-After performing regularly in Tokyo for several years, Keita decided to pursue his musical studies overseas.
-He was accepted into the prestigious Berklee College of Music in fall of 2005 where he studied with legendary musicians and educators Manuel “Egui” Castrillo, Jamey Haddad, Tito De Gracia, David Rosado, and Mark Walker.
-Seeking full immersion into the world of Brazilian percussion, Keita relocated to Rio de Janeiro for 3 months and studied with the some of the country's most respected musicians- Jorginho do Pandeiro, Celsinho Silva, Kiko Freitas, and Marcio Bahia among others.
-Since his arrival in America, Keita has worked with some of the biggest names in modern music including Yo-yo-ma, Assad Brothers, Maria Schneider Jazz Orchestra, Romero Lubambo, Clarice Assad, Jaques Morelenbaum, Osvaldo Golijov, Les Nubians, Charlie Hunter, Benny Green, Eric Harland, the Boston Symphony Orchestra, Chicago Symphony Orchestra and more.
+Originally from Nagasaki, Japan, Keita is one of the most versatile and sought-after percussionist and drummers in New York City.
+Already a GRAMMY Award winner (Snarky Puppy) Keita began his music career on the drum set at the age of 15.
+After performing in Tokyo for several years, Keita was accepted into the Berklee College of Music in fall of 2005 where he studied with legendary musicians and educators Manuel “Egui” Castrillo, Jamey Haddad, Tito De Gracia, David Rosado, and Mark Walker.
+Seeking full immersion in the world of Brazilian percussion, Keita relocated to Rio de Janeiro for three months and studied with some of the country's most respected musicians including Jorginho do Pandeiro, Celsinho Silva, Kiko Freitas, and Marcio Bahia.